fmcpherson/zero-trust-architecture/README.md

 >
 > You can also e-mail us on zerotrust@ncsc.gov.uk
 >
+**Note:** This repo was forked from ukncsc/zero-trust-architecture for a local copy that I can annotate.

 ## Introduction
 Network architecture is changing.
 More services are moving to the cloud, there is a surge in the use of Software as a Service (SaaS), and users are embracing flexible working on multiple devices in a variety of locations.
 The traditional network perimeter is disappearing and with it, the value of traditional defences.

 In a zero trust architecture, inherent trust is removed from the network.
 Just because you're connected to a network doesn't mean you should be able to access everything on that network.
-This is commonly seen in breaches; an attacker gains a foothold in a network and is able to move laterally because everything on the network is trusted.
-In a zero trust architecture, the network is treated as hostile.
+This is commonly seen in breaches; an attacker gains a foothold in a network and is able to move laterally because everything on the network is trusted. **In a zero trust architecture, the network is treated as hostile.**

-However, in order to remove trust from the network, you need to instead gain confidence that you can trust a connection.
+However, in order **to remove trust from the network, you need to instead gain confidence that you can trust a connection.
 This is achieved by building trust into the user's identity, their devices, and the services they access.
-For this model to be effective, each connection to a service should be authenticated, authorised against a policy, and encrypted, regardless of where the connection request come from.
+For this model to be effective, each connection to a service should be authenticated, authorised against a policy, and encrypted, regardless of where the connection request come from.**

 To enable authorisation decisions, access policies need to be defined, based on who can access which service or data, under which circumstances.
 How much confidence you need to trust a connection depends on the value of data being accessed or impact of action being performed.

 ## What does this guidance do?
-These principles are intended to help you design and deploy a secure end-to-end, zero trust architecture.
-This will stretch from your users and their devices, through to the services and data they are accessing.
+**These principles are intended to help you design and deploy a secure end-to-end, zero trust architecture.** This will stretch from your users and their devices, through to the services and data they are accessing.
 You'll also get a clear understanding of the zero trust model, the benefits it brings and the risks you'll need to consider.

 These principles are also not intended as a list of compliance standards.
 Consider all the principles and develop a plan on how you can implement them on your journey to a zero trust architecture.